-You're ready to close when every step is finished in escrow process.
-All outstanding payments and fees are collected and paid off at this time (covering expenses such as title insurance, inspections, real estate commissions).
-The property's title is given to you and title insurance begins per the policies of your particular escrow process.
+You're ready to close when all steps are finished in escrow process.
+All payments owed and fees are collected and paid at this time (covering expenses such as title insurance, inspections, real estate commissions).
+Title to the home is then given to you as new owner and related title insurance is issued as noted in the escrow policy.

 The escrow agent receives a payment when the closing is complete.
-I'll keep you updated on the next steps.
+As your agent, I'll inform you of the acceptable way of paying.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.